Part 1: Purpose

-Note: While LSC and MnSCU colleges and universities accept credits for prior learning, other colleges to which the student may subsequently transfer may not accept them.
+Note: While LSC and Minnesota State Colleges and Universities accept credits for prior learning, other colleges to which the student may subsequently transfer may not accept them.
 It is the responsibility of the student to maintain communication with the receiving institution.

 Date Implemented: May 3, 2001